blog-banner

 Inspired by New York lofts, industrial kitchens heavily rely on the meshing of recycled materials and sombre colours to create a factory-like look, one that’s straight out of those 19th-century manufacturing plants that were rampant in the United States during the Industrial Revolution.

-The Different Industrial-Style Kitchen Designs
+The Different Industrial Kitchen Designs

 Source: Canva

-While original and cozy, it’s also authentic and animated; its various looks continue to dazzle.
+While unique and cozy, it’s also authentic and animated; its various looks continue to dazzle.
 If you haven’t yet landed on a specific tone and design inspiration, I bet the next few looks will help with that!

-A classic industrial kitchen
+classic industrial kitchen

 Source: Canva

-Now this is what we call an authentic industrial look: Concrete floors, walls swapped for partitions, dark or neutral-coloured furnishings, and raw materials.
+Now this is what we call an authentic industrial look: concrete floors, walls swapped for partitions, dark or neutral-coloured furnishings, and raw materials.

-The retro-inspired industrial kitchen
+retro industrial kitchen

 Source: Canva

-The all-black industrial kitchen
+all-black industrial kitchen

 Source: Canva

 The all-black look is audacious and timeless and adds character.
 It’s all about the subtle play between various shades and materials, which gives light to a minor contrast.
-You can do so much with black, especially since a lot of decorative materials and items are available in the said colour that’s mysterious yet elegant: flooring, wallpaper, countertop, sink, faucet, etc. For all metallics, matte finishes are preferred.
+You can do so much with black, especially since a lot of decorative materials and items are available in the said colour that’s mysterious yet elegant: flooring, wallpaper, countertop, sink, faucet, etc. For all things metallic, matte finishes are preferred.

-A modern yet industrial kitchen
+modern industrial kitchen

 Source: Canva

-What Defines an Industrial-Style Kitchen?
+What Defines an Industrial-Look Kitchen?

 Source: Canva